DanKim15/FPGA-Regression-Dashboard/README.md

 ## TODO

-- Filters: (PASS/FAIL), search, sort by duration or name
+- Filters: Search, sort by duration or name
 - Parse other log formats such as UVM summaries